nextstrain/nextclade_data/docs/dataset-creation-guide.md

 ```

 (The heading `## Unreleased` is required for the CHANGELOG to be accepted by the Nextclade data repo).
+Ultimately, both README and CHANGELOG are intended for users of the dataset and should provide information on what the dataset is intended for and what has changed in the dataset at each update.
+Notes for dataset creators and curators should instead be documented in the workflow that creates the dataset, not in the dataset itself.

 ## Testing the minimal dataset